 Brazing, like welding, utilizes high temperatures to melt metal joints together.
 The process uses filler, like solder, to join the metals in a fashion similar to standard adhesives.
 However, unlike soldering, the wires or metal pieces are melted and changed to ensure a secure binding.
 Think of brazing as a cross between soldering and welding.
 The procedure aims to create a reliable mechanical joint.

 Welding equipment may vary depending on the exact method used, but all welders need a few key pieces of machinery and protective gear.
 To cut and smooth metal pieces, welders will likely have both a chop saw and an angle grinder.
 Since welding often involves joints and right angles, welding professionals will have a handy square and tape measures.
 Additionally, welders will likely have a chipping hammer.
+If you’re thinking about taking up welding to enhance your skills or complete a fun metal project, make sure you buy metal and have all the proper materials.

 Because welding involves molten metal, sparks and blow torches, proper protective gear is critical for safe welding operations.
 Welders will have safety glasses and particle masks securely fitted under an auto-darkening helmet.
 The helmet is specifically designed to shield the eyes from excessively bright sparks and flames.
 To cover the upper body, welders will don thick leather capes.
 The last essential element is a pair of welding gloves to guard against nicks and burns.